ksimnan/Assignment-nodeapi-/README.md

 # Assignment-nodeapi-

-In the project directory RUN node app
+1>In the project directory RUN node app
-Open the index.html
+2>Open the index.html
-fill the entries
+3>fill the entries
-api will render result in JSON
+4>api will render result in JSON